dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 Elephant bubba = bubbasCrate.contents();
 ```

 Besides classes and interfaces, *methods can also be generic*.
-In generic methods the formal type parameters occur just before
+In generic methods the type parameters occur just before
 the return type.
+As is the case for generic classes and interfaces, the type parameters are surrounded by *angle brackets*.
 For example:

 ```java
 public class SortingUtil {